 Matt Honeycutt introduces SpecsFor, a .NET unit and integration test framework, explaining how to set it up, how to create the first tests, and provides a few hints on advanced usage scenarios.
 4

 Mike McQuaid, Software Engineer at GitHub, has written "Git in Practice" which provides over 60 techniques for working with and managing Git projects.
-InfoQ caught up with Mike, and asked about it, including his advice for teams considering migrating to Git and what tools to use.
+InfoQ caught up with Mike, and asked about it.

-F# Deep Dives, edited by Tomas Petricek and Phillip Trelford, is a new book aimed at showing what is the business value that using F# brings in practice.
-The book presents 11 real industrial scenarios and the way F# allowed field experts to solve them using a functional-first approach.
-InfoQ has interviewed Tomas Petricek, co-editor of the book.
+F# Deep Dives is a new book aimed at showing the business value that using F# brings in practice.
+It presents 11 industrial scenarios and their solution with F# using a functional-first approach.

-Type Providers are an essential element for F#’s extensibility model, but creating new ones can be a chore.
+Type Providers are an essential element for F#’s extensibility model.
 Dave Fancher shows how to take the tedium out authoring Type Providers using some simple inline factory methods.

 Though many of these features are also new to C#, there are quite a few enhancements meant specifically to smooth some of VB’s rough edges.
 1